 The beautiful Grande Ronde River in the corner of Washington, Oregon and Idaho is known for its Steelhead runs, but overlooked is the excellent summer smallmouth bass fishery - By Larry

 runs from the Cascade Mountains in Oregon down through the Columbia River Gorge.
 Major tributaries of

 the 100-mile long Grande Ronde are the Imnaha River and Wallowa River.
 They lie some 20 miles upstream

-Dam.
+Canyon Dam.
 The Lower Grande Dam is the last impoundment on the Snake River before Hell's Canyon Dam, according to the guide.
-The Grande Ronde River is known for its steelhead fishing and
+The Grande Ronde River is known for its steelhead fishing

 Timing The Smallmouth Bite

-low 80s, but the average is in the 70s.
+the low 80s, but the average is in the 70s.
 In September, the temperature will be similar, unless cold

 maybe a half-mile or so at the beginning and a mile at the end, so we didn't see a lot of anglers along the

 in the middle of the pool and then the shallows at the tail-out.
 There are pockets and eddies and biomass

 that make foam and mats that are great places to fish with poppers.
 Those are spots they typically fish from

 Food for the smallmouth is plentiful, since the state hatchery puts thousands of steelhead smolt or 3-inch

-of the anglers on the river fish for smallmouth with either flies or ultralight spinning gear, and the
+Most of the anglers on the river fish for smallmouth with either flies or ultralight spinning gear, and the

 The smallies move up on the Grande Ronde to feed and spawn when the Snake River gets extremely cold,

-fish after the steelhead.
+favorite fish after the steelhead.
 The fact that few people fish here in the summer and those those who do, release most of their fish keeps this place pristine.
-During the summer,

 seminars at outdoor sports shows and Spokane tackle stores.